 New features Power Axe Mode and Clutch Claw empowered Charge Blade.
 However, new monsters in Iceborne have significantly high defense, making monsters hard to flinch and looping combo became bit difficult.

-Few Damage Adjustments MadeThe damage of Element Discharge and Amped Element Discharge decreased and other attacks increased.
+Few Damage Adjustments MadeThe damage of Element Discharge and Amped Element Discharge decreased & other attacks increased.
 You could say that chance of survival increased because you won't be depending on Element Discharge so much.

 Other Major Changes